 When it comes to making homemade potstickers, I’ll pass.
 I’ve made them, and it’s a tedious, time-consuming process.
 Why put yourself through that when Ling Ling has your back?!
 I’ve been buying Ling Ling products for quite some time, and their potstickers are as good as any I’ve had out.
 They’re easy to make, affordable, and come in several different varieties.
 The ingredients are clean and recognizable, something that y’all know is very important to me.
 You can find them in the frozen section at most grocery stores.

 You can serve potstickers on their own, in a soup, or on top of a bed of sauteed cabbage and veggies.
 I prefer to crisp them up a little for added texture, but some people like them gently steamed.
 They’re great both ways, and there are directions for both right on the package!

 You can’t have potstickers without a fantastic sauce.

 You can use the sauce that comes with them or whip up a batch of my creamy soy-ginger sauce.
-A few years ago on a whim, I stirred some mayonnaise into a simple soy dipping sauce, and we all loved.
-I’ve been doing it ever since.
+A few years ago, I stirred some mayonnaise into my simple soy dipping sauce, and we all loved it so much that I’ve been doing it ever since.
 I serve it alongside potstickers, dumplings, and spring rolls.
 It’s similar to the yum yum sauce at Japanese restaurants, just not as sweet.
-It’s so good!
-I may or may not have poured some over the rice too 😉
+It’s so good! 😉